phpdude/django-macros-url/README.markdown

 ### Installation

-You can install library with pipy like a charm.
+You can install library with pypi like a charm.

 ```
 pip install django-macros-url